-In a preclinical study, MPPs and conventional particles were administered intravaginally to mice.
+In a preclinical study, MPPs or conventional particles in a hypotonic solution were administered intravaginally to mice.
 Ten minutes after administration, the vaginal tissues were dissected and stained.
 The image on the left below shows the distribution of the conventional particles and the image on the right below shows the distribution of the MPPs.
 The conventional particles aggregated in the lumenal mucus and did not reach the target tissues.
 In contrast, the MPPs coated the entire vaginal epithelium, including all the target surfaces.